Internet Connection Slow - Photo Credit: Tero Vesalainen / Shutterstock

 US Cities Lacking High-Speed Internet

-In November, President Joe Biden signed into law a $1.2 trillion infrastructure bill, one of the largest federal spending packages in history and a major component of his domestic agenda.
+Last November, I watched as President Joe Biden signed into law a $1.2 trillion infrastructure bill.
+As someone who follows American politics closely, I recognized this as one of the largest federal spending packages in history and a cornerstone of Biden’s domestic agenda.

 The bipartisan bill includes billions of dollars in investment for infrastructure priorities like roads, bridges, and water and sewer systems.
 But one of the most significant items in the new bill is a $65 billion allocation to improve access and affordability for broadband internet.